-Discards are illegal in Icelandic waters.
-A discard monitoring program of the MRI, designed to estimate highgrading, has been in place since 2001, but estimates of discards have been made prior to that period (Pálsson 2003, Anon 2011).
-The method used since 2001 is based on getting comparable shore and sea samples, using the difference in length distribution to estimate the amount of discard.
-It is based on ad hoc selection of boats where comparison of length measured at port is followed by length measured at sea of the same boat if fishing area is the same.
+Discards are illegal in Icelandic waters but are assumed to take place to some degree.
+A discard monitoring program of the MFRI, designed to estimate highgrading, has been in place since 2001, but no estimates of discards exist prior to that period (MRI 2013).
+The method used since 2001 is based on getting comparable shore and sea samples, and using the difference in length distribution to estimate the amount of discards.
+It is based on ad hoc selection of boats where comparison of lengths measured at port is followed by length measured at sea of the same boat if fishing area is the same.
 This is however only feasible for boats that take short trips.
-For other fleet component the estimates are based on overall difference in length measured at sea vs port.
-The problem seems to be greatest when haddock recruits are large and hence fish below commercial landings size are large part of the stock.
+For other fleet components the estimates are based on overall differences in lengths measured at sea vs. port.
+The results indicate that discard rate appears be greatest when haddock recruits are large and hence fish below commercial landing size compose a large part of the stock.
+This is evident from Fig. 5.
+Explorations into the effect of the discards on model results have suggested that including discards in the assessment does not alter the perception of the stock substantially (ICES 2013).